EO-DataHub/stac-harvester-configurations/README.md

 # stac-harvester-configurations

 This repository contains the configurations for harvesting STAC catalogues.
 Configurations require a URL, a schedule, a source folder and a target folder.
+- `url` is the URL of the STAC API or repository
+- `path` is the ingest destination in the EODH catalogue
+- `source` is replaced by `target` where appropriate during transformation of STAC items.
+These also correspond to the folder names inside the S3 bucket
-Schedules are defined using cron expressions.
+- `schedule` is defined using cron expressions

 Some examples are provided below.

-Example configuration for a STAC catalogue
+## Example configuration for a STAC catalogue

 ```json
 {